troykelly/hacs-amberelectric/README.md

 Add the integration.

-Supply your Amber Electric Username and Passowrd
+_Optionally_ Supply your username and password for Amber Electric to access your pricing and usage data.
+This is not required for market rates.

 ---